tarantool/tarantool/doc/sphinx/book/administration.rst

             configuring for tarantoolctl
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :program:`tarantoolctl` script will read a configuration file named
+"The :codenormal:`tarantool` script will look for a configuration file
-:file:`~/.config/tarantool/default`, or
-:file:`/etc/sysconfig/tarantool`, or :file:`/etc/default/tarantool`.
+in the current directory (:codenormal:`$PWD/.tarantoolctl`).
+If that fails, it looks in the current user's home directory (:codenormal:`$HOME/.config/tarantool/tarantool`).
+If that fails, it looks in the SYSCONFIGDIR directory (usually :codenormal:`/usr/local/etc/default/tarantool`
+but it may be different on some platforms)."
 Most
 of the settings are similar to the settings used by ``box.cfg{...};``
 however, tarantoolctl adjusts some of them by adding an application name.
-A copy of :file:`/etc/sysconfig/tarantool`, with defaults for all settings,
+A copy of :file:`usr/local/etc/default/tarantool`, with defaults for all settings,
 would look like this:

 .. code-block:: lua